Steven Calabresi: Teaching career

-Political life
+Political career

 Calabresi served under presidents Ronald Reagan and George H. W. Bush from 1985 to 1990.
 During that time, he advised Attorney General Edwin Meese III, and Reagan Domestic Policy Chief T. Kenneth Cribb, and wrote campaign speeches for Vice President Dan Quayle.
-Calabresi supports legally recognizing same-sex marriages.
-In 2016, Calabresi endowed the Abraham Lincoln Lecture on Constitutional Law at Northwestern Priztker School of Law in Chicago.
+Calabresi supported legally recognizing same-sex marriages.
+In 2016, Calabresi endowed the Abraham Lincoln Lecture on Constitutional Law at Northwestern Pritzker School of Law in Chicago.
 The lecture's purpose is to show Lincoln's enormous talent as a constitutional lawyer and to reflect on what legal changes Lincoln's legacy might appropriately call for today.

-With Gary S. Lawson, Calabresi has argued that the Mueller Probe was unlawful.
+With Gary S. Lawson, Calabresi argued that the Mueller Probe was unlawful.

 In July 2020, Calabresi wrote a New York Times editorial condemning a tweet by President Trump that floated postponing the 2020 election.
 Calabresi said the tweet "frankly appalled" him, called it "fascistic", and said it was "itself grounds for the president’s immediate impeachment again by the House of Representatives and his removal from office by the Senate."

+On January 13, 2021, Calabresi and Democrat Norman Eisen co-wrote an op-ed in The New York Times saying that President Trump should be charged and impeached in a second trial before the end of his term in office or immediately after for what he said and did on January 6 and for his effort to subvert Georgia's election results by asking the secretary of state "to find" enough votes for him to win the state.
+The authors said that the Senate should disqualify Trump from ever holding any public office again after convicting him.
+They wrote that the recordings of Trump's phone call and his speech to supporters on January 6 were enough evidence to convict on those charges.